 Board Election of Officers, Employee Hiring & Appointments to Committees

-The Select Board is responsible for hiring a variety of Town employees including the Town Manager, making or confirming appointees to Town Committees, and its own internal election of officers.
+The Board of Selectmen is responsible for hiring a variety of Town employees including the Town Manager, making or confirming appointees to Town Committees, and its own internal election of officers.

 A. Board Officers & Elections